On Two Fronts

 The data plate on the bombsight computer

-indicates it is the vertical gyro part number 644841, and was built
+indicates it is the vertical gyro part number 644841, built

 under license by AC Spark Plug.
 Author's photo.